John Archibald Wheeler: Teaching

-Wheeler's graduate students included Jacob Bekenstein, Hugh Everett, Richard Feynman, David Hill, Bei-Lok Hu, John R. Klauder, Charles Misner, Kip Thorne, William Unruh, Robert M. Wald, Katharine Way, and Arthur Wightman.
-Wheeler gave a high priority to teaching, and continued to teach freshman and sophomore physics, saying that the young minds were the most important.
-At Princeton he supervised 46 PhDs, more than any other professor in the Princeton physics department.
-With Kent Harrison, Kip Thorne and Masami Wakano, Wheeler wrote Gravitation Theory and Gravitational Collapse (1965).
+Wheeler's graduate students included Jacob Bekenstein, Hugh Everett, Richard Feynman, Peter Putnam, David Hill, Bei-Lok Hu, John R. Klauder, Charles Misner, Kip Thorne, William Unruh, Robert M. Wald, Katharine Way, and Arthur Wightman.
+Wheeler gave teaching high priority, and continued to teach freshman and sophomore physics, saying that young minds were the most important.
+At Princeton he supervised 46 PhDs, more than any other physics professor.
+Wheeler wrote a supportive review article to help Hugh Everett's work, wrote to and met with Niels Bohr in Copenhagen seeking his approval of Everett's approach, and continued to advocate for Everett even after Bohr's rejection.

+With Kent Harrison, Kip Thorne, and Masami Wakano, Wheeler wrote Gravitation Theory and Gravitational Collapse (1965).
 This led to the voluminous general relativity textbook Gravitation (1973), co-written with Misner and Thorne.
 Its timely appearance during the golden age of general relativity and its comprehensiveness made it an influential relativity textbook for a generation.
-Wheeler teamed up with Edwin F. Taylor to write Spacetime Physics (1966) and Scouting Black Holes (1996).
+Wheeler and Edwin F. Taylor wrote Spacetime Physics (1966) and Scouting Black Holes (1996).

 Alluding to Wheeler's "mass without mass", the festschrift honoring his 60th birthday was titled Magic Without Magic: John Archibald Wheeler: A Collection of Essays in Honor of his Sixtieth Birthday (1972).
 His writing style could also attract parodies, including one by "John Archibald Wyler" that was affectionately published by a relativity journal.

-Participatory Anthropic Principle
+Participatory anthropic principle

 Wheeler speculated that reality is created by observers in the universe.
 "How does something arise from nothing?", he asked about the existence of space and time.
-He also coined the term "Participatory Anthropic Principle" (PAP), a version of a Strong Anthropic Principle.
+He also coined the term "Participatory Anthropic Principle" (PAP), a version of a strong anthropic principle.

 In 1990, Wheeler suggested that information is fundamental to the physics of the universe.
 According to this "it from bit" doctrine, all things physical are information-theoretic in origin:

-In developing the Participatory Anthropic Principle (PAP), an interpretation of quantum mechanics, Wheeler used a variant on Twenty Questions, called Negative Twenty Questions, to show how the questions we choose to ask about the universe may dictate the answers we get.
+In developing the participatory anthropic principle, an interpretation of quantum mechanics, Wheeler used a variant on Twenty Questions, called Negative Twenty Questions, to show how the questions we choose to ask about the universe may dictate the answers we get.
 In this variant, the respondent does not choose or decide upon any particular or definite object beforehand, but only on a pattern of "Yes" or "No" answers.
-This variant requires the respondent to provide a consistent set of answers to successive questions, so that each answer can be viewed as logically compatible with all the previous answers.
+This variant requires the respondent to provide a consistent set of answers to successive questions, so that each answer can be viewed as logically compatible with all the previous ones.
 In this way, successive questions narrow the options until the questioner settles upon a definite object.
 Wheeler's theory was that, in an analogous manner, consciousness may play some role in bringing the universe into existence.

 From a transcript of a radio interview on "The Anthropic Universe":